 Assistance With Meltdowns / Overstimulation

-Meltdowns commonly occur when a child with autism cannot process the amount of stimulation they’re receiving.
+Meltdowns commonly occur when an autistic child cannot process the amount of stimulation they’re receiving.
 They take many forms, but often result in tears, struggles, and other signs of distress.
 They are not tantrums.
-In addition to overstimulation, autism meltdowns can also happen when a child or adult with autism is unable to communicate needs, wants, or emotions.
+In addition to overstimulation, autism meltdowns can also happen when an autistic child or adult is unable to communicate needs, wants, or emotions.

 A trained Autism Service Dog assists with meltdowns by serving as a calming and grounding point of contact, somewhat like an anchor.
 They do so via several means, including deep pressure stimulation, kinetic engagement, and tactile grounding, all of which are covered later in this article.

-Some people with autism use repetitive motions or behaviors, collectively called “stimming,” to self soothe or to express excitement or intense emotions.
+Some autistic people use repetitive motions or behaviors, collectively called “stimming,” to self soothe or to express excitement or intense emotions.
 Stimming takes many forms, but commonly involves hand flapping, rocking, or similar movements.
-An Autism Service Dog can be trained to interrupt stimming while also providing another avenue for engagement.
+An Autism Service Dog can be trained to reduce stimming by providing another avenue for engagement.